hiso-nz/nzhts/IG publisher validation/IG publisher validation using the NZ Edition of SNOMED CT.md

 #### 3. Validate NZ edition terminology in your IG

 After running the IG publisher the file `/your-ig/output/qa-txservers.html` is generated which provides a report on which terminology servers were used while generating the IG.
+You can use this to confirm what the IG publisher is using for each code in the IG.